9/27/25

 Why Reading Should Be Your Top Hobby

-• Enhances critical thinking skills
+• Strengthens critical thinking skills

-• Expands vocabulary and language skills
+• Boosts vocabulary and language ability

 The Neurological Changes That Occur When We Read